-By joining this challenge, you're going to walk in the shoes of Amira to raise awareness and funds for COHI.
-For three consecutive days of your choosing, you will eat her local diet and share your food images on social media, using both #inhershoesCOHI and #COHIChallengeAmira.
+By joining this challenge, you're going to walk in the shoes of Azzah to raise awareness and funds for COHI.
+For one day of your choosing, you will eat her local diet and share your food images on social media, using both #inhershoesCOHI and #COHIChallengeAzzah.
 We welcome you to also blog about your experience.
 Find easy downloadable social media guidelines and your shopping list below!

-Over 4 million civilians have fled the country as refugees.
+More than 5.6 million Syrians have fled the country as refugees, and 6.1 million are displaced within Syria.
 Most Syrian refugee camps are hastily constructed and poorly funded, leaving little resources or protection for mothers and children.
 More than 1 million refugees have sought asylum in Europe.
-Over 2,500 refugees have drowned in their attempts to reach Europe.
 Food insecurity and malnutrition plague refugees throughout their journey from initial food insecurity at home, lack of food aid in camps, to the uncertainty of food resources on the road.

 1⁄2 cup of hummus